 Why Asian-Pacific Islanders Care About Incarceration

 Why is it then that Advancing Justice — Asian Law Caucus, an organization focused on serving Asian Pacific Islanders in the United States, won’t stop talking about incarceration?
-Two of our programs, Immigrant Rights and Criminal Justice Reform, are dedicated to advocating for incarcerated and formerly incarcerated APIs.
+Two of our programs, Immigrant Rights and Criminal Justice Reform, are dedicated to advocating for incarcerated and formerly incarcerated people.

 Southeast Asians and Pacific Islanders